YTFetcher CLI

 txt,json, orcsv - Example:

-ytfetcher from_channel -c TheOffice -f csv
+ytfetcher channel TheOffice -f csv

 --metadata